Ghaderpour/LSWAVE-SignalProcessing/JUST_PythonPackage_EGhaderpour/readme.txt

 In cases where the matrix of normal equations becomes singular (singularity error), users may change/alter the window size parameters i.e., by adding --L0 5 to the command as an example

-The full description of parameters is available from Prompt Command using pydoc:
+The full description of parameters is available from the Command Prompt using pydoc:

 Example: